FreeCodeCampBusan/javascript_videos/README.md

 4. **Inventory Update** -- Updating the current inventory (a 2D array) with the newest inventory (another 2D array).
 YouTube: https://youtu.be/5FoMIM5IChw

+5. **No Repeats Please** -- Calculate the number of permutations of a string with non-repeating values.
+YouTube: https://youtu.be/B5lUyJDkWzE

+6. **Friendly Date Ranges** -- Coming Soon!

+7. **Make A Person** -- Object constructors and the `this` keyword.
+Difference between public and private properties.
+Configuring object properties with `Object.defineProperty()`.
+YouTube: https://youtu.be/vhqkRKkeyVo

+8. **Map the Debris** -- Doing astronomical calculations using `forEach()` and `reduce()`.
+YouTube: https://youtu.be/DQxLcQKVkP4

 ## Contribute

 Contributions is what makes open source projects succeed!
 If you see a mistake or think you have a useful improvement, fork/clone this repo and make a pull request!